 Make your contribution to our fundraising efforts via PayPal here now:

-Navy Beach is honoring Montauk’s Naval history and continuing its support of the Navy SEAL Foundation to help raise awareness and funds with the sixth annual fundraiser for the organization.
+Navy Beach is honoring Montauk’s Naval history and continuing its support of the Navy SEAL Foundation to help raise awareness and funds with the seventh annual fundraiser for the organization.
 The Navy SEAL Foundation provides immediate and ongoing support and assistance to the Naval Special Warfare community and its families.
-On Saturday, June 16th from 3–5 p.m., Navy Beach will host a cocktail party to benefit the Navy SEAL Foundation.
-The cocktail party will be the official kick-off to a sixth season of fundraising efforts at the restaurant.
-This years remarks will be provided by Rear Admiral Tom Steffens, who served 34 years as a Navy SEAL.
-(By the way, he tells us that he learned to swim on Long Island and gained his love for the ocean riding waves at Jones Beach.
-So it will nice to be home.)
+On Saturday, June 15th from 3–5 p.m., Navy Beach will host a cocktail party to benefit the Navy SEAL Foundation.
+The cocktail party will be the official kick-off to a seventh season of fundraising efforts at the restaurant.

 The event will feature cocktails and snacks from signature Navy Beach favorite menu items.
 In addition, guests will be able to bid on silent auction items and purchase raffle tickets for several prizes.
 The cost to attend the event is $50 per adult, $25 for veterans, and free for children under 16 (at the door).
-Following the event on June 16th, the restaurant will be open for regular dinner service beginning at 5:30 p.m., and reservations are recommended.
+Early bird online tickets are on sale now via Eventbrite.
+Following the event on June 15th, the restaurant will be open for regular dinner service beginning at 5:30 p.m., and reservations are recommended.
 For those who prefer to purchase their tickets at the door, kindly RSVP for the cocktail party to firstname.lastname@example.org.

 Supporting the Navy SEAL Foundation Throughout the 2018 Season